An HR Glossary for HR Terms

 What Is the Onboarding Process for a New Employee?

 One thing HR professionals generally agree on is that onboarding begins the moment a candidate accepts a job offer and ends when a new employee is fully integrated and performing as expected.
 Whether or not an organization provides all of the onboarding elements in the list, it’s a wise investment to provide all new employees with a thorough, efficient, and consistent introduction to their new organization.

-Research shows that the quality of onboarding experienced by new employees dramatically impacts engagement, performance, and longevity, among other factors.
+In a survey of U.S. employees, we found that the quality of onboarding experienced by new employees dramatically impacts engagement, performance, and longevity, among other factors.
 The best onboarding processes will include relational onboarding, which includes: